Core care

 Environment

 Polka Dot Begonia is native to tropical forests of Brazil, with cultivation traits that closely mirror conditions in that range.
 Wild plants are typically found in warm understory or open tropical habitats with seasonal rainfall, where its spotted foliage helps define its appearance.
-Historical records indicate the species was introduced from regional cultivation into wider nursery circulation between the 19th and 20th centuries.
-Its ongoing popularity in houseplant culture comes from dependable growth and flexible placement across many interior styles.
-The plant's staying power comes from dependable growth, adaptable placement, and a form that remains recognisable over time.
+A practical check: historical records indicate the species was introduced from regional cultivation into wider nursery circulation between the 19th and 20th centuries.
+A practical check: its ongoing popularity in houseplant culture comes from dependable growth and flexible placement across many interior styles.
+A practical check: the plant's staying power comes from dependable growth, adaptable placement, and a form that remains recognisable over time.

 The silvery polka dots on leaves are actually light-reflective cells in the leaf tissue.